fenago/ansible-course/md/Lab_5.md

 $ MODULES=hello_module make webdocs
 ```

-Now, in theory, making the Ansible documentation should be this simple;
-however, unfortunately, at the time of writing, the source code for
-Ansible v2.9.6 refuses to build [webdocs].
-This will no doubt be
-fixed in due course as, at the time of writing, the documentation build
-scripts are being ported to Python 3.
-To get the [make webdocs]
-command to run at all, I had to clone the source code for Ansible
-v2.8.10 as a starting point.

-Even in this environment, on CentOS 7, the [make webdocs] command
-fails unless you have some very specific Python 3 requirements in place.
-These are not well-documented, but from testing, I can tell you that
-Sphinx v2.4.4 works.
-The version supplied with CentOS 7 is too old and
-fails, while the newest version available from the Python module
-repositories (v3.0.1, at the time of writing) is not compatible with the
-build process and fails.

 Once I\'d started working from the Ansible v2.8.10 source tree, I had to
 make sure I had removed any preexisting [sphinx] modules from my